Kamila-Vieira/ProffyWeb/README.md

 > You can install Node.js from [here](https://nodejs.org/en/).

-Then configure your development environment from the ```.env.example``` file and install the dependencies from your project’s ```package.json``` file by running one of the following commands in the both repositories:
+Then configure your development environment, install the dependencies from your project’s ```package.json``` file by running the following command in the both repositories:
 ```
 npm install
 ```